Designing networks

 class ClassRoom(p2n.LocationDesigner):

-n_agents = 4
+n_actors = 4

-def filter(self, agent):
+def filter(self, actor):

-return agent.status == "pupil"
+return actor.status == "pupil"

-def split(self, agent):
+def split(self, actor):

-return agent.grade
+return actor.grade

 creator.create(df=df_school, location_designers=[ClassRoom], clear=True)

-Keeping agents together
+Keeping actors together

 In the following plot the nodes are colored by their attribute friend_group.
 It shows that the members of friend groups are distributed over different classrooms.